 If there are children involved in a separation or divorce, it is essential to obtain legal advice from an experienced family lawyer early in the process.
-The divorce lawyers at Arbesman Hamilton LLP regularly help parents understand their rights so they can make informed, rational decisions.
+The divorce lawyers at NULaw regularly help parents understand their rights so they can make informed, rational decisions.
 We take pride in our reputation for focused, personalized client services and provide pragmatic and honest advice with the goal of reaching a timely and cost-effective resolution.

 At NULaw, we have specific experience assisting clients with high net worth divorces, and child support where income exceeds $100,000.

 Contrary to what many believe, “custody” does not refer solely to where a child lives following the end of his/her parents’ relationship.
 Rather, custody refers to a parent’s legal responsibility to make decisions about a child’s care (including where they live but also regarding their health, education, and religion among other things) and the parent’s general obligations towards that child.

 In a sole custody arrangement, one person has the legal authority to make major decisions about a child’s care and well-being, as well as decisions about where that child will live.
 Usually, the child will reside primarily with the parent that has sole custody.

 Sole custody is generally granted to one parent only where there is an insurmountable conflict between the parents and/or concerns about drugs, alcohol, abuse, violence, mental illness, or poor judgment.
 A grant of sole custody is intended to limit risks to the child.